About Betty Little

 Senator Little also sponsored two Constitutional Amendments, approved by the public in 2013, to help homeowners, the economy and environment in the Adirondacks.

 The mother of an active-duty combat veteran, Senator Little was honored to sponsor Patriot Plans I and II, which expanded benefits and services available to New York's military personnel and their families.
 Senator Little also proudly sponsored a law designating the Adirondack Northway, I-87, the "Adirondack Veterans' Memorial Highway" in honor of all New York veterans who have served our country.

-Senator Little serves as chair of the Senate Cultural Affairs, Tourism, Parks and Recreation Committee.
-In addition, she is a member of the following Senate committees: Consumer Protection; Crime Victims, Crime and Correction; Education; Environmental Conservation; Finance; and Judiciary.
+Senator Little serves as chair of the Housing, Construction and Community Development Committee.
+In addition, she is a member of the following Senate committees: Crime Victims, Crime and Correction; Cultural Affairs, Tourism, Parks and Recreation; Education; Energy and Telecommunications; Environmental Conservation; Finance; Health and Rules.

 Senator Little first began public service as a member and later Chair of the Town of Queensbury Recreation Commission.
 In 1986, she was elected as an At-Large-Supervisor to the Warren County Board of Supervisors for the Town of Queensbury, where she served on various committees, including the Warren County Recycling Advisory Committee which she organized and chaired, and as County Budget Officer in 1990 and 1991.